 Name, address, bank sort code and account number; email address; no. of shares; date of death; Corporate Action election options; phone number; and voting instructions.

-The information is processed to comply with legal obligations, for the following purposes:
+The information is processed to comply for legal obligations as a UK listed company for the following purposes:

 - Register share maintenance i.e. Change of address, bank mandate details, name change, Notification of death, registration of death, legal document processing.
 Lost certificate notifications, reissue of certificate.
 Market & Non-Share transfers, CREST processing;